 Once you have the angular distance between the points (Δ), you can get the linear velocity using v = ω R sin Δ. See the last page of this pdf file for a worked example.

 NOTE: For this assignment, you will need to record your work on a word processing document.
-Your work must be submitted as a Word (.doc), or PDF (.pdf) format so I can open it.
+Your work is best submitted in Word (.doc), or PDF (.pdf) format so I can open it.

-- Find a suitable analog for Earth's internal structure and measure the relative thicknesses of the layers.
+- Find an analog for Earth's internal structure and measure the relative thicknesses of the layers.
 Here is an image that goes along with mine (a major league baseball), see details of my numbers on the previous page:

 (Are you a fan?
 Here's a short set of ppt images showing how baseballs have changed over the years.)

 - Now, we're ready for a real problem.
-Calculate the rate of motion between the Pacific Plate and the North American Plate at the following two locations.
+Calculate the rate of motion between the Pacific Plate and the North American Plate at Hollywood, CA. (I worked the example of the Golden Gate Bridge for you.)
 I expect that you will show enough of your work so that I can follow how you did the calculation.
 At the least, you should list all of the parameters and factors used in your calculation.
 Even better is to paste in your calculation from Google or elsewhere, as in this example: http://www3.geosc.psu.edu/~cjm38/540/sphericaltrigExample.html

 - 37.8 N 122.5 W (the golden gate bridge)